sarahjschultz/autoscroll/README.md

-# autoscroll.js
+# autoscroll-without-opinions
-AutoScroll with no opinions.
+The AutoScroll module you didn't know you needed until you did.